MS in Emergent Media Tuition

 You are required to submit three letters of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.

-Assembled into a single PDF or PowerPoint file (up to 3,000 words), your postmortem should pay attention to:
+Assembled into a single PDF or PowerPoint file (up to 3,000 words), your project analysis should pay attention to:

 - A description of your role in the project

 - Relevant materials/examples from the project (narrative description, programming code, images, screenshots, URLs, etc.) and a clear indication of what each example represents in the context of the project

 - An assessment of new opportunities created by the project and improvements that could have been made

 - Project analyses will be submitted via the web.
 Please contact us for more details.

 TOEFL (Test of English as a Foreign Language)